pumnea/exercism-go/lasagna/README.md

 Values are returned from functions using the `return` keyword.

-A function is invoked by specifying the function name and passing arguments for each of the function's parameters.
+A function is invoked by specifying the function name and passing arguments for each of the function'msg parameters.

 Note that Go supports two types of comments.
 Single line comments are preceded by `//` and multiline comments are inserted between `/*` and `*/`.